bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 If Bitrise scanner has successfully scanned your project, `Run npm command` or `Run yarn command` steps will be included in your workflow.

-In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without you having to configure the step manually.
+In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without configure the step manually.

 ### Native dependencies

-Our `Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your workflow.
+Our `Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your deploy workflow.

-You have the option to use a dependency manager for your iOS projects as well if you add our `Run CocoaPods install` step to your workflow as this step is not part of the workflow by default.
+For iOS dependencies, add the `Run CocoaPods install` step to your workflow as it is not part of the workflow by default.

-## Code signing your React Native project
+## Code signing

-Your React Native app consists of two projects.
-Both projects must be properly code signed to be able to upload them to their respective marketplaces.
-If you click on the `Code Signing` tab of the Workflow Editor, luckily all iOS and Android code signing fields are displayed in one page for you to conveniently and quickly upload the necessary files.
+Your React Native app consists of two projects, an Android and an iOS - both must be properly code signed.
+If you click on the `Code Signing` tab of your project's Workflow Editor, iOS and Android code signing fields are displayed in one page for you.

 Let's see the process step by step!